www.geo4u.net

 A better way to communicate is to use an absolute location.
 Absolute location can be defined as the exact geographic location (usually

-described in terms of a specific address or geographic coordinates).
 For example, let’s say you wanted to send a birthday card to your grandmother.
 You need to use an absolute location so that it will arrive at your grandmother’s house, not simply the town she lives in.
 Writing that she lives “down near the mall” won’t work either because there likely hundreds of houses around the mall.
 So, whether you are meeting someone for an appointment or sending someone a letter, an absolute location is essential.
 Just remember, use a specific address.

 Geographic coordinates are a second type of absolute location that will give a precise location.
 Geographic coordinates use invisible lines of longitude and latitude to describe a precise location.
 These locations are expressed using a series of numbers.
 Geographic coordinates, longitude and latitude, are usually described using degrees, minutes, and seconds.
 The concept of hemispheres is directly tied to the use of geographic coordinates.
 A hemisphere can be defined as “half of a sphere.”
 Two hemispheres come together to form a complete sphere.